BoltMaud/Pyspark_pytest/README.md

 [stackoverflow](https://stackoverflow.com/questions/40975360/testing-spark-with-pytest-cannot-run-spark-in-local-mode
 )

-You also can use mine in the src folder that have the environment variables set.
+You also can use [minde](https://github.com/BoltMaud/Pyspark_pytest/blob/master/src/conftest.py)in the src folder that have the environment variables set.

-## RUN THE TESTS
+## Run the tests
 The conftest.py should be in the folder of your test.\

 To run a test in a console :\